sassoftware/sasoptpy/doc/guide/input-data.rst

 Dictionaries
 ~~~~~~~~~~~~

-Lists and dictionaries can be used in expressions and when creating variables.
+You can use lists and dictionaries in expressions and when creating variables.

 .. ipython:: python